-- 3.1 Priorities for the coming months are to continue to move forward with the committed work programme, provide support for the next stage of bids where appropriate and when we hear outcomes (Levelling Up Fund, Community Renewal Fund and County Deals) along with the roll forward of the ongoing corridor programmes and project work. - 3.2 The annual review of progress will take place before the January 2022 Growth Board meeting.
+- 3.1 Priorities for the coming months are to continue to move forward with the committed work programme, provide support for the next stage of bids where appropriate (Levelling Up Fund, Community Renewal Fund, shared prosperity Fund and County Deals) along with the roll forward of the ongoing corridor programmes and project work. - 3.2 The annual review of progress will take place before the January 2022 Growth Board meeting.